c64cryptoboy/ChiptuneSAK/README.md

 ## Project Status

 The code is currently in an alpha state.
 Fundamental data representations have mostly stabilized.
-Currently working on a variety of concrete importers and exporters from which to continue to generalize the processing pipeline.
-Details:
+We are currently working on a variety of concrete importers and exporters from which to continue to generalize the processing pipeline.
+These importers and exporters include:

 ### Music importers

-* Standard [MIDI](https://www.midi.org/specifications) file (type 0 or 1):  Contains note on/off events in delta time
+* Standard [MIDI](https://www.midi.org/specifications) file (type 0 or 1):  Contains note on/off events in delta time format
 * Commodore 64 [SID files](https://www.hvsc.c64.org/download/C64Music/DOCUMENTS/SID_file_format.txt): C64 code that plays music (minus the playloop), wrapped with metadata and well-defined entry points.
 ChiptuneSAK supports PSID and some RSID.
-Importer is proposed as alternative to the closed-source SID2MIDI.
+The importer is proposed as open-source alternative to SID2MIDI.
 * [GoatTracker 2](https://sourceforge.net/p/goattracker2/code/HEAD/tree/): A Commodore 64 pattern-based music editor for Windows/linux/MacOS
 * [GoatTracker 2 Stereo](https://sourceforge.net/projects/goattracker2/files/GoatTracker%202%20Stereo/) (2SID)

 #### Importers: under development

-* tbd
+* TBD

 #### Importers: proposed